MudabbirulSaad/RAGeD-KONTeX/README.md

 python -m rag_system switch-codebase "Frontend" python -m rag_system query --interactive
 > How does the authentication flow work?
+> What files are involved in that?
 > Show me the API integration code
+> clear  # Clear chat history
+> exit

 # Afternoon: Switch to Backend
 python -m rag_system switch-codebase "Backend"